 Exercise, Sport, and Health Sciences (ESHS)

-1 credit Introduction to foundational content, subdisciplines of study in exercise science, and fields of health.
-Students will also gain an understanding of career opportunities within the areas of exercise science & health.
-(Fall only)
+Introduction to foundational content, subdisciplines of study in exercise science, and fields of health.
+Students will also gain an understanding of career opportunities within the areas of exercise science and health.
+Typically Offered: Fall.

 Prereqs: ESHS, Dance, or Recreation major or Permission

-1 credit This course is designed to develop proficiency in basic skills, strategies, tactics, error detection and correction, rules, teaching skills and curricular models for striking and net/wall activities (e. g. tennis, badminton, pickleball, volleyball, softball, cricket, etc. ).
+This course is designed to develop proficiency in basic skills, strategies, tactics, error detection and correction, rules, teaching skills, and curricular models for striking and net/wall activities (e. g. tennis, badminton, pickleball, volleyball, softball, cricket, etc. ).
 Lecture-lab.

 Prereqs: ESHS, Dance, or Recreation major or Permission